tomasbasham/tomasbasham.github.io/_posts/2013-04-06-git-workflows-for-project-management.md

 description: Basic Git workflow for project management.
 author: Tomas Basham
 comments: true
-category: Technology
+category: Development
-tags: featured technology git management
+tags: featured development git management
 ---
 This is how I use `git` either working as part of a team or individually.